ThomasOrtiz/Imgur-Album-Links/README.md

 5. Click "Load unpacked extension" and choose the folder you unzipped to in step 2.

-6. Once loaded, check the "Allow incognito" under "Imgur Album Quick Link"
+6. Once loaded, check the "Allow incognito" under the extension

-Now, whenever you visit a page on imgur, you can right click and click "View Imgur Albums!".
+Now, whenever you visit a page on imgur, you can right click and click "View User's Albums Privately!".